Lassa virus causes Lassa fever, an acute viral haemorrhagic fever (VHF).

-Lassa fever is endemic throughout Guinea, but most clinical cases have been reported from Kindia, Faranah and Nzerekore regions.
+Lassa fever is endemic throughout Guinea; most clinical cases have been reported from Kindia, Faranah and N’zérékoré regions.
+The most recent outbreak of Lassa fever occurred between May and December 2021.

 Lofa, Bong and Nimba counties are regarded as hyperendemic (areas of intense transmission).
 In 2014, an outbreak was reported at a UN Mission in Kakata, Margibi County.

 Historically, outbreaks were most frequently reported from Kenema and Kailahun districts.

-A change in geographical spread is evident in the recent years, as shown on these maps.
+A change in geographical spread is evident more recently, as shown on these maps.

 Lassa virus is present in wild multimammate rats (Mastomys species), which shed the virus in their urine and droppings.
 These are common in rural areas of tropical Africa and often live in or around homes.
 Once infected, rodents shed virus throughout their life.